 Courses in Grade 10, 11 and 12 have prerequisites for enrolment.
 Courses cannot be taken without the successful completion of the stated prerequisite.

-If a student believes they can be successful in a particular course without having taken the specified prerequisite course, please request for a diagnostic test (extra fee required).
+If the principal has valid belief that a student can be successful in a particular course without having taken the specified prerequisite course, the principal may waive the prerequisite.